thomasboyt/newts/README.md

 ## todos

-- [ ] throw 400 or 422 errors for validation errors
+- [x] return 400 or 422 errors for validation errors
   - [ ] come up with nice json format for these errors
   - [ ] potentially figure out how to extend nice format to json/json-schema?
 - [ ] add tests